 1. Point of Sale Systems (POS Systems)

-*Important considerations: If you plan to physically swipe credit cards using a POS system, you are in luck because this form of payment processing does come with the lowest transaction rate.
+*Important considerations: If you plan to physically swipe credit cards using a POS system, you are in luck because this form of payment processing comes with the lowest transaction rate.
 Be sure to compare rates of vendors, but also be on the lookout for processing equipment fees.
 Today there are traditional and wireless credit card terminals and tablets are increasingly popular.
-Some companies charge hundreds of dollars for credit card terminals where others offer them for free.
+Some companies charge hundreds of dollars for credit card terminals where others offer them for rent or even free.
 You’ll also want to find a company that helps you set up and train employees on how to properly use the equipment.

 If your business is conducted entirely online (perhaps you have an online store), you offer online consulting or design services, or are a nonprofit organization wishing to collect online donations for your fundraising campaign, then you’re looking for online payment processing solutions.
 These are also called eCommerce, internet gateways, or internet processing.